flodhest/Rust2ReactCLI/README.md

 ## 🚀 Features

 - **Project Structure:** Sets up a well-organized project structure with directories for services, models, components, styles, and source code, following a 3-tier architecture.
 Each tier is organized in a separate directory, promoting a clean and scalable code structure.
-This 3-tier architecture facilitates the separation of concerns, making it easier to maintain and extend your React app as it grows.

 - **File Templates:** Adds essential files and boilerplate code, including placeholder components, backend service, models, environment files, and a service worker.